-- (1) "Excite injury" or "property damage" arising out of the actual, alleged or threatened displayed, dispersal, seepage, migration, release or escape of "pollutants". - (a) At or from any premises, site or location which is or was at any time owned or osciopied by, of tented or loaned to, any insured.
-However, this subparegraph dues not apply to: - (i) "Bodily injury" if sustained within a building and caused by smoke, fumes, vapor or soot produced by or originating from equipment that is used to heat, cool or dehumidify the building, or equipment that is used to heat water for personal use, by the building's occupants or their guests; - (ii) "Bodily injury" or "property damage" for which you may be held liable, if you are a contractor and the owner or lessee of such premises, site or location has been added to your policy as an additional insured with respect to your ongoing operations performed for that additional insured at that premises, site or location and such premises, site or location on the and never was owned or occupied by, or rented or loaned to any insured, other than that additional insured; or - (iii) "Bodily injury" or "property damage" arising out of heat, shoke or furnes from a "hostile fire"; - (b) At or from any premises, site or location which is or was at any time used by or for any insured or others for the handling, storage, disposal, processing or treatment of waste; - c) Which are or were at any time transported, handled, stored, treated, disposed of or processed as waste by or for - (i) Any insured; or - (ii) Any person or organization for whom you may be legally responsible; or
+- (1) "Bodily injury" or "property damage" arising out of the actual, alleged or threatened discharge, dispersal, seepage, migration, release or escape of "pollutants": - (a) At or from any premises, site or location which is or was at any time owned or occupied by, or rented or loaned to, any insured.
+However, this subparagraph does not apply to: - (i) "Bodily injury" if sustained within a building and caused by smoke, fumes, vapor or soot produced by or originating from equipment that is used to heat, cool or dehumidify the building, or equipment that is used to heat water for personal use, by the building's occupants or their guests; - (ii) "Bodily injury" or "property damage" for which you may be held liable, if you are a contractor and the owner or lessee of such premises, site or location has been added to your policy as an additional insured with respect to your ongoing operations performed for that additional insured at that premises, site or location and such premises, site or location is not and never was owned or occupied by, or rented or loaned to any insured, other than that additional insured or - (iii) "Bodily injury" or "property damage" arising out of heat, smoke or furnes from a "hostile fire"; - (b) At or from any premises, site or location which is or was at any time used by or for any insured or others for the handling, storage, disposal, processing or treatment of waste; - c) Which are or were at any time transported, handled, stored, treated, disposed of or processed as waste by or for: - (i) Any insured; or - (ii) Any person or organization for whom you may be legally responsible; or

-- (d) At or from any premises, site or location on which any insured or any contractors or subcontractors working directly or indirectly do any insured's behalf are partering operations if the "pollutants" are brought on or to the premises, site or location in connection with such operations by such insured, contractor or subcontractor.
-However, this subpersignabilities not apply to: - (N "Bodily injury" or "property damage! arising out of the escape of fuels. lubricants or other operating fluids which are needed to perform the normal electrical, hydraulic mechanical functions necessary fier the operation of "mobile equipmer" or its parts, if such fuels, lubricaring or other operating fluids escape from a vehicle part designed to hold, store or receive them.
-This exception does not apply if the bodily injury! "property damage" arises out of the bodily injury! intentional discharge, dispersal celease of the fuels, lubricants other operating fluids, or if such fuels, lubricants or other operating fluids are brought on or to the premises, site or location with the intent that they be discharge dispersed or released as part of the operations being performed by such insured, contractor or subcontractor. - (ii) "Bodily injury" or "property damagie" sustained within a building and caused by the release of gases, fumes or vapors from materials brought into that building in connection with operations being performed by you or on your behalf by a contractor or subcontractor; or - (iii) "Bodily injury" or "property damage." arising out of heat, smoke or fumes from a "hostile fire". - (e) At or from any premises, site or location on which any insured or any contractors or subcontractors working directly or indirectly on any insured's behalf are performing operations if the operations are to test for, monitor, clean up remove, sontain theat, detectly or neutralize or in any way respond to the appears the effects of, "pollutents".
+- (d) At or from any premises, site or location on which any insured or any contractors or subcontractors working directly or indirectly on any insured's behalf are performing operations if the "pollutants" are brought on or to the premises, site or location in connection with such operations by such insured, contractor or subcontractor.
+However, this subparagraph does not apply to: - (i) "Bodily injury" or "property damage" arising out of the escape of fuels, lubricants or other operating fluids which are needed to perform the normal electrical, hydraulic or mechanical functions necessary for the operation of "mobile equipment" or its parts, if such fuels, lubricants or other operating fluids escape from a vehicle part designed to hold, store or receive them.
+This exception does not apply if the bodily injury" or "property damage" arises out of the intentional discharge, dispersal or release of the fuels, lubricants or other operating fluids, or if such fuels, lubricants or other operating fluids are brought on or to the premises, site or location with the intent that they be discharged, dispersed or released as part of the operations being performed by such insured, contractor or subcontractor; - (ii) "Bodily injury" or "property damage" sustained within a building and caused by the release of gases, fumes or vapors from materials brought into that building in connection with operations being performed by you or on your behalf by a contractor or subcontractor; or - (iii) "Bodily injury" or "property damage" arising out of heat, smoke or fumes from a "hostile fire". - (e) At or from any premises, site or location on which any insured or any contractors or subcontractors working directly or indirectly on any insured's behalf are performing operations if the operations are to test for, monitor, clean up, remove, contain, treat, detoxify or neutralize, or in any way respond to, or assess the effects of, "pollutants".